 Adam was alerted to an opening at Halifax Independent School by one of his professors from Memorial University, and he jumped at the opportunity.
 In addition to the Bachelor of Music Education from Memorial, Adam’s teaching preparation included Music degrees from Bishop’s University, in Quebec and the University of Miami, in Florida.
 In addition, he has attended choral conducting workshops in Halifax; in Jacksonville, Florida; in Dallas, Texas; and Sarteano, Italy.

-In high school, Adam’s music teachers created a classroom atmosphere which encouraged him and his classmates to grow.
-These exemplars inspired him to pursue teaching, and inform his teaching practice, even today.
+In high school, Adam’s music teachers created a classroom atmosphere which encouraged he and his classmates to grow.
+These exemplars inspired him to pursue teaching, and they inform his teaching practice, even today.
 Adam’s educational philosophy flows from his conviction that music-making is transformative and communicative for people of all abilities, at every age.
-Adam enjoys the way children think, and appreciates their surprising and humorous insights.
+Adam enjoys the way children think and appreciates their surprising and humorous insights.

 Joining the staff in August 2016, Adam immediately appreciated the quality of the attention given to Halifax Independent students.
 The small class-sizes and student-centred approach allow him to feel confident that students’ needs can be met.
 Adam is energized and uplifted by bringing people together in song, and outside of music-making at Halifax Independent, Adam loves directing choral groups of all sorts.
 Originally from New Glasgow, Adam loves being active and being outdoors (and was immediately swept up into our Middle School Hiking Club).